-When it is time to choose the next bottle of whiskey for your home bar — and no, we don’t mean choosing between bourbon, Scotch, or anything else — you’re probably going to take a couple of different things into consideration before taking your bottles to the counter (or your e-cart).
-Taste, perhaps most obviously, plays a factor, especially if you’re choosing from bottles you’ve tried before (if you’ve not tried them, chances are you’re going to be asking someone in a whiskey group on Facebook for their opinion and will in turn receive approximately 65 opinions all saying different things … that’s why it’s just easier to listen to us).
+When it is finally time to choose the next bottle of whiskey for your home bar — and no, we don’t mean choosing between bourbon, Scotch, or anything else — you’re probably going to take a couple of different things into consideration before you do.
+Taste, perhaps most obviously, plays a factor, especially if you’re choosing from bottles you’ve tried before.

-Below, you’ll find a selection of the best bottles of whiskey under 20 bucks.
-We’re heavy on the American whiskeys in this list, but we’ve also thrown in a couple of Scotch whiskies, a Canadian, and an Irish whiskey to boot.
+Below, you’ll find a selection of the best cheap whiskey under 20 bucks.
+We’re heavy on the American whiskeys in this list, but we’ve also thrown in a couple of Scotch whiskies, a Canadian whiskey, and an Irish whiskey to boot.
+If you’re wondering how to drink whiskey, we’ve got you covered there too.

 Best Whiskey Brands Under $20